Who Cares About Marijuana Side Effects, Right?

-Smoking marijuana can significantly impact focus, memory, and learning, by interfering with associative processes in the hippocampus.
+Smoking marijuana can significantly impact our focus, memory, and learning by interfering with associative processes in the hippocampus.

 Chronic use, however, can lead to lasting or even permanent changes.
-According to the research, Cannabis Sativa effects on cognition were not associated with “light” and “intermediate” users.
+According to the research, Cannabis Sativa’s effects on cognition were not associated with “light” and “intermediate” users.

 On the other hand, “heavy” marijuana use is associated with deficits in mathematical skills, verbal expressions, and poor memory recall.

-Smoking pot in the pre-teenage period may seem cool, yet if it persists, it can produce a measurable impairment.
+Smoking pot in the pre-teenage period may seem cool, yet it can produce a measurable impairment if it persists.

-A study from 2012, which followed more than 1,000 participants for a period of 20 years, conducted a battery of tests on them, including neuroimaging and psychological tests.
+A study from 2012, which followed more than 1,000 participants for 20 years, conducted a battery of tests on them, including neuroimaging and psychological tests.

-According to the authors, these long-term side effects of marijuana’s enjoyment occurred due to the heavy impact of weed on the brain’s overall development during adolescence.
-It impaired their ability to learn, intellectually developed, and emotionally mature within this period.
+According to the authors, these long term side effects of marijuana’s enjoyment occurred due to the heavy impact of weed on the brain’s overall development during adolescence.
+It impaired their ability to learn, be intellectually developed, and be emotionally mature within this period.

-On the other hand, a study on 789 pairs of adolescent twins showed that both the abstinent and the user twin had the same memory decline over time regardless of marijuana use, thus completely negating the claim about marijuana side effects from the previous survey.
+On the other hand, a more recent study on 789 pairs of adolescent twins showed that both the abstinent and the user twin had the same memory decline over time regardless of marijuana use, thus completely negating the claim about marijuana side effects from the previous survey.